Arriving in N'Djamena in time for the Gerewol Wodaabe

-After a long journey during the rainy season in which we traveled by truck from Gambia to Chad, we reached N'Djamena, capital of Chad, in time to attend a unique and surprising spectacle, the Gerewol festival.
+After a long journey during the rainy season in which we traveled overland from Gambia to Chad, we reached N'Djamena, capital of Chad, in time to attend a unique and surprising spectacle, the Gerewol festival.

 In the south Sahara region there are one of the Africa's most enigmatic and interesting people: the Wodaabe or Bororo (Mbororo).
 The Wodaabe are a subgroup of the Fulani (or Peul), an ethnic group that we can find in practically all the countries of western Africa as well as in Chad, Cameroon and now also, due to climate change, in the Central African Republic.
 Wodaabe means "people of the taboo".
 They are governed by a strict moral and behavioral code called Pulaake, in which values such as discretion, modesty, patience and strength prevail.

 As we could see during our trip, the Wodaabe are an indomitable people who live entirely for their cattle, faithful to their traditions and they carry in their blood the love for the freedom offered by the nomadic style of life and the open spaces through which they travel constantly.

 The Wodaabe people live in total harmony with the environment that surrounds them, which is admirable in these times, and they are characterized by being a peaceful and extremely hospitable community.

 Towards Dourbali, we continue our trip in Chad

 From N'Djamena we continue our journey on the way to Dourbali.
 It is September, the end of the rainy season and the nomads are heading towards the south of Chad in search of the best pastures for their flocks.
 We are told that at this time of year the Wodaabe are in the region and that is time to attend a Gerewol ceremony.